cinema antiplastique

 bachelors of arts: dance and video, hampshire college, amherst ma

-simons rock early college of bard, great barrington, ma
+simons rock college of bard, great barrington, ma

 teachers